Exploring the Effectiveness of LLMs in Automated Logging Generation: An Empirical Study: Study Methodology

 LLMs deliver great performance in multiple tasks; however, evaluating their performance solely on publicly available data can be problematic.
 Since LLMs are trained on datasets that are obtained through large-scale web scraping~\cite{gao2020pile}, these models may have already seen the benchmark data during their training, raising concerns about assessing their generalization abilities~\cite{xia2023automated, rabin2023memorization, jiang2023impact}.
-This issue, commonly known as \textit{data leakage}, requires particular attention since most code models (e.g., Incoder~\cite{fried2022incoder}, Copilot~\cite{copilot_research}) have trained on GitHub code.
+This issue, commonly known as \textit{data leakage}, requires particular attention since most code models~\cite{fried2022incoder} have been trained on public code.

 To fairly evaluate the generalization ability of LLMs, we further develop an unseen code dataset \Tdata~that consists of the code transformed from \Odata.
-Prior works have developed semantics-preserving code transformation techniques that do not change the functionality of the original code, for the purpose of evaluating the robustness of code models~\cite{quiring2019misleading, li2022closer, li2022cctest,li2021towards}.
-However, these approaches randomly replace informative tokens with meaningless ones, degrading the readability of code.
-For example, after transforming the informative variable name (e.g., \fixedwidth{totalMemory}) to the non-informative name (e.g., \fixedwidth{abc}), even a programmer can hardly understand the variables and log properly.
+Prior works have developed \textit{semantics-preserving} code transformation techniques that do not change the functionality of the original code, for the purpose of evaluating the robustness of code models~\cite{quiring2019misleading, li2022closer, li2022cctest,li2021towards}.
+However, these approaches randomly replace informative identifiers with meaningless ones, degrading the \textit{readability} of the code.
+For example, after transforming an informative variable name (e.g., \fixedwidth{totalMemory}) to a non-informative name (e.g., \fixedwidth{var0}), even a programmer can hardly understand the variables and log properly.
 Such transformations make the transformed code less likely to appear in daily programming and not suitable for logging practice studies.
-To avoid the issue, we devise an effective code transformation technique that generates semantics-preserving and readability-preserving variations of the original code.
+To avoid this issue, we devise a code transformation tool that generates semantics-preserving and readability-preserving variations of the original code.